 Watercolor painting is one of the oldest mediums of art, but it’s also one that feels the most intimidating to new artists.
 Creating the right consistency of paint with water, perfecting blending methods, and working with a type of paint that expands and contracts can feel overwhelming, but we’re here to tell you that watercolor is not only fun for experienced painters, it’s also worth trying by aspiring artists as well.

 The first step to successful watercolor painting is having the right tools.
-If you want to start with something that is easier than a brush, we recommend watercolor pencils (check out our top picks here).
+If you want to start with something that is easier than a brush, we recommend watercolor pencils.
 We love that these pencils can be used either dry as regular coloring pencils or dipped in water to create a watercolor effect.

 Which watercolor pad is right for you?
 Check out our suggestions below and get ready to create your masterpiece!